mitsuhiko/lucumr/2015/4/28/unintended-affordances.rst

 signed.

 There is another cost and that's the actual cost in CPU cycles.
-SSL is bloody expensive.
+SSL is bloody expensive compared to not doing it.
 First of all there are still services which do not support SNI, so SSL is a big factor in exhausting the IPv4 address space faster than we would otherwise need.
 As an alternative you can fall back to many subject alternative names on your certificate.
 This is being executed to ludicrous degrees due to our instance on the use of SSL.
 The frontend that does SSL offloading for firebase.com for instance currently lists more than 580 subject alternative names.
 Not only does that mean that you are downloading a really big certificate, but also that the SSL encryption is a bit of a lie for you as a user.
 The certificate in front of “firebase” is also good for “tappinass”.
 Sure enough, neither firebase nor that other website are holding the private keys to the cert, so they cannot impersonate each other, but their CDN provider can.
 Don't get me wrong, there is nothing wrong with that because they chose to outsource this to their CDN, but from a user's perspective this sort of SSL deployment does not actually guarantee that the communication is secure from their side until they hit the intended server.

 SSL scales really badly *intentionally*.
 Until fairly recently there was no real way to scale SSL without handing over your private keys to a your